-JARVIS STREET STREETSCAPING
+JARVIS STREETSCAPING

-PROJECT - The Town of Fort Erie has engaged in a process to bring improvements to Bridgeburg, most notably on Jarvis Street.
-The Bridgeburg BIA district is one of five core downtown areas within Fort Erie and is home to over 100 businesses.
+PROJECT - The Town of Fort Erie engaged in a process to bring improvements to Bridgeburg, most notably on Jarvis Street.
+The Bridgeburg BIA district is one of five core downtown areas within Fort Erie and is home to several businesses.
 The land uses are primarily commercial on the ground floor with residential apartments on the upper floors of some buildings.
-The improvements, estimated at \$4.3 million, will result in a pedestrian-friendly neighbourhood with a reconstructed road and aesthetic enhancements.
-Also included are wayfinding elements, signature features and additional parking opportunities.
+The \$4 million investment in improvements, resulted in a pedestrian-friendly neighbourhood with a reconstructed road and aesthetic enhancements.
+Also included were wayfinding elements, signature features and additional parking opportunities.